Ultimate Guide to Importing in JavaScript

 import * as sampleModule from '/modules/sample-module.js';

-In this case, accessing exports refer to using the module name, ‘sampleModule’ in this case, as a namespace.
-Suppose, sampleModule exports giveMeANumber(), we may then call it like this:
+Also, accessing exports refers to using the module name, ‘sampleModule’ as a namespace.
+For instance, sampleModule exports giveMeANumber(), we may then call it like this:

 sampleModule.giveMeANumber();